c-herail/c-herail/README.md

 ## About me

-I am an engineering student in microelectronics and will officially graduate in October 2025 with the ISMIN diploma from Mines Saint-Étienne.
+I am a microelectronics engineer with a ISMIN degree from Mines Saint-Étienne.
+ISMIN is a master's degree in microelectronics and computer science.

 My main interests are hardware and embedded systems projects.
 I also enjoy expanding my knowledge in microelectronics or computer science.